 Community health -- the well being of the people who share a common place or experience -- requires changes in both the behaviors of large numbers of individuals and in the conditions that affect their health.
 Although community members are best positioned to determine their concerns and strategies, other partners are needed to help with technical support, and in obtaining financial and other needed resources.
 In this section, we recommend adjusting the related roles and responsibilities of community partnerships, support organizations, and grantmakers.
 The aim is to build the capacity of community members to address what matters to them.
 Our hope is that these ideas for a new "social contract" will stimulate dialogue and enhance collaboration among those committed to building healthier communities.

-Fawcett, S. B., Francisco, V. T., Paine-Andrews, A., and Schultz, J. A. (1999).
+Fawcett, S., Francisco, V., Paine, A., & Schultz, J. (1999).
 Working Together for Healthier Communities: A Research-Based Memorandum of Collaboration.
 Public Health Reports, Supplement on Healthy Cities/Healthy Communities.
 Publisher: Place.